 - No, or inappropriate, personal protective equipment (PPE) was provided when the accident occurred.

-- Staff were not trained properly or made aware of the risks involved.
+- Staff had inadequate training or were not made aware of the risks involved.

 - Machinery or tools were damaged, faulty or poorly maintained.